YuryHaurylenka/test_task_django_api_sql/README.md

 2. Fetches the data and returns the results through the API.
 3. Additionally, the results are saved in a CSV file named `top_users_output.csv` located in the project's root directory.

-## Admin Panel

-Access the admin panel at `/admin` for managing users, links, and collections.

 ## License